Rita Nakashima Brock: Mid-career

 From 1989 to 1990, Brock taught religion and women's studies at Pacific Lutheran University in Tacoma, Washington.
 In March 1989, she was offered the Endowed Chair in the Humanities at Hamline University in St. Paul, Minnesota, where she began teaching that fall.
-She became a professor and received tenure in her seven years there.
+She became a professor and received tenure in her third of seven years there.
 In 1991, she worked with Twin Cities Asian Americans, such as writer David Mura and activist Valerie Lee, to create the Asian American Renaissance, an organization that used the arts to educate the public about racism against Asian Americans and the contributions of Asian Americans in the arts and humanities.
 This organizational work became a basis for the creation of the first humanities conference about Asian Americans ever held in the Twin Cities in 1996, called "The Other Half of the Basket", with a grant she received from the Minnesota Humanities Commission.

 In 1996, Brock published her second, award-winning book with co-author Susan Brooks Thistlethwaite, Casting Stones: Prostitution and Liberation in Asia and the United States (Fortress), which won the Catholic Press Award in Gender Studies.
 It was the first work in feminist theology to address the topic of sex work and justice.